Using Text Data Files with Impala Tables

 The maximum size that Impala can accommodate for an individual bzip file is 1 GB (after uncompression).

-how Impala divides the I/O work of reading the data files.
-This configuration
+configuration file determines how Impala divides the I/O work of reading the data files.

 Creating Text Tables